getbubblenow/bubble-flexrouter/README.md

 # The Easy Way

 ## The Mac OS Super Easy Way
-For Mac OS X, there is a super simple way to install the bubble-flexrouter:
+For Mac OS X, there is a super simple way to install the bubble-flexrouter.

+Open a Terminal window and paste the command below, then press Enter:

     curl -sL https://jenkins.bubblev.org/public/releases/bubble-flexrouter/bubble-flexrouter-macos/latest/install.sh | sudo bash -